Procedures for Judge H. Christopher Mott

 If you are not a registered filer with the Texas Western Bankruptcy Court CM/ECF system, email the Courtroom Deputy, with your request to appear by telephone.

-To appear by telephone, a party will dial telephone number 1-712-432-3066.
+To appear by telephone, a party will dial a phone number and conference code provided by the Courtroom Deputy.
 You will be responsible for your own long-distance charges.
-You will then be asked to key in the conference code number.
-The conference code number is 816944.
-Once this code number is entered, you will be connected live to the courtroom.
+Once the code is entered, you will be connected live to the courtroom.
 Once you are connected, you will be able to hear persons speaking in the courtroom and other persons on the call addressing the Court.
 You should not address the Court until the Court addresses you or you request to speak and the Court grants the request.
 Please note that hearings in other cases may be in progress when you dial-in; please be respectful and mute your line until your case is called by the Court.
 This dial-in and conference code number should be used regardless of the courtroom location of the hearing.

 In Complex Chapter 11 cases, the Court may establish separate procedures for telephonic appearances on a case by case basis.